 Inspired by George Bernard Shaw's maxim: 'We don't stop playing because we grow old.
 We grow old because we stop playing'

 Hello.
 I'm Pippa Mars.
-I live in the Pacific Northwest in a country hideaway with my family and our two marvelous cats.
+I normally live in the Pacific Northwest in a country hideaway with my family and our two marvelous cats.
 I’ve been crafting since I was a little girl growing up in the Dick-and-Jane world before television, a world full of stories and imagination.

 As a professional toy designer/handmaker in the 70s, I partnered with Babs Kavanaugh to create Wondrous Tales Toys.
 We designed, produced, and sold our finger puppets, stuffed mouse characters, and dressed animal dolls at fairs and via wholesale.
 You can find some of our designs and patterns from that era in Sunset Books Children's Clothes and Toys (those are my little sock dolls on the cover).

 I'll never forget the rainy day--I was 6--when my best friend's mother gave us a small basket of fabric scraps and trims to use to decorate the paper girls we had drawn.
 What magic!

 Every creative person seems to have had an important adult in their life who encouraged them to embrace their own creativity.
 For those of you who believe you're not creative, I think you most likely didn't have that important adult to validate your abilities and imagination.
 Someday we will teach children that every one of us has unique gifts.

 Like love, creativity isn’t limited to the special few, but is a human gift we all share.
 Every one of us who wants to write has a voice.
 Every one of us who wants to imagine has a vision.
 Every one of us who can pick up a pencil can draw.
 Every one of us who feels the need to make things can make something wonderful.